No Zaha as Crystal Palace start Ayew against Arsenal

 “Patrick Vieira has elected for a familiar back five for the Eagles, with Joachim Andersen and Marc Guehi in central defence, Joel Ward and Tyrick Mitchell out wide, and Vicente Guaita in goal.”

-However, the Eagles did win their last of such away game in the tournament, defeating Brighton and Hove Albion 2-1 back in February.
+However, the Eagles did win their last of such away games in the tournament, defeating Brighton & Hove Albion 2-1 back in February.

 Senegal star Cheikhou Kouyate, Nigeria prospect Michael Olise and Ghana’s Jeffrey Schlupp would be hoping to get some minutes of action – albeit, as substitutes.

-Meanwhile, Egypt Mohamed Elneny, Congo prospect Albert Lokonga alongside Cape Verdean star Nuno Tavares will start from the bench.
+Meanwhile, Egypt's Mohamed Elneny, Congo prospect Albert Lokonga and Cape Verdean star Nuno Tavares will be on the bench.